Billionaire Profile

 In-Depth Profile

-Pierre Karl Péladeau was born on October 16, 1961, in Montreal, Quebec, Canada.
-He is the son of Pierre Péladeau, the founder of Quebecor, and Raymonde Chopin.
-He attended Collège Jean-de-Brébeuf and pursued higher education in both Montreal and Paris.
-He holds a Bachelor of Arts degree in philosophy from the Université du Québec à Montréal and a law degree from Université de Montréal.
+Pierre Karl Péladeau was born in Montreal, Quebec, on October 16, 1961.
+He is the son of Pierre Péladeau, the founder of Quebecor.
+He earned a BA in philosophy from the Université du Québec à Montréal in 1983 and a law degree from the Université de Montréal in 1987.
+He is fluent in French, English, and Spanish.

 Career Milestones